Separation Anxiety in Children with Special Needs

 3. Difficulty Understanding Transitions

-Kids who experience nonverbal communication challenges or speech delays may struggle to understand that separations are temporary or to ask for reassurance, which may leave them feeling confused and anxious.
+Kids with nonverbal communication challenges or speech delays may have a hard time understanding that separations are temporary.
+They may not be able to ask for comfort or reassurance, which can make them feel confused and anxious.

 Speech Therapy for Children & Toddlers